e-money/treasury-delegations/README.md

 Finally, to incentivise outreach and promotion of their e-Money validator service, the treasury will also match the first 250000 NGM community delegations.

-Moving forward it is the intention to adjust delegations around the start of on a month using the below algorithm.
+Moving forward it is the intention to adjust delegations around the start of each a month using the below algorithm.

 ## Algorithm
 The delegation algorithm uses the following variables when considering how much to allocate to a validator: